 6. Identify the debt to be repaid

 You can consolidate your high interest debt like credit cards by comparing personal loan options with an online marketplace like Credible.

 After paying off the higher interest rates, you could focus on student loans and mortgage debt.
-Online tool like Credible compares student loan refinancing rates from multiple lenders at once without affecting your credit score.
+An online tool like Credible compares student loan refinancing rates from several lenders at once without affecting your credit score.

 You can send a loan repayment by wire transfer to reduce your credit utilization rate. decreases, you can save or invest your old monthly payment.

 If your employer offers 401 (k) equivalent contributions, consider investing enough to earn the full match.
 This “free money” grows tax-sheltered and can make retirement planning easier.